The Tick-Tock Man

 For the subject of their newly financed film, they enlist Robert O’Brien’s seminal children’s novel Mrs. Frisby and the Rats of NIMH, which had been rejected as a possible movie project by Disney.
 Under the new title of The Secret of NIMH and with a 7 million dollar budget, the film details the trials and tribulations of the brave widowed mouse Mrs. Brisby.
 Her character’s name is changed from the book to avoid possible litigation with the company Wham-O, sellers of the Frisbee.
 In order to save her family from the treacherous farm tractor, she throws in with a gang of rats who have been genetically altered to gain human-like intelligence.
 The movie is released in 1982, and while it is a study in wondrous animation and classic storytelling, it is crushed by Steven Spielberg’s E.T.
 The Extra-Terrestrial juggernaut of that year, only earning a disappointing $10,140,325 over the summer season.
 Aurora backs out of the financing deal for Bluth’s next planned feature East of the Sun, West of the Moon, and he is left looking for a new project.

 Rick Dyer, meanwhile, has realized that his Halcyon home laserdisc system is tech a bit before its time, so he spins off the technology into the arcade game format.
-When Dyer, having seen NIMH, approaches the former Disney animator about doing the artwork in a new game for his laserdisc system, Bluth and company gratefully agree.
-While the project can’t really afford the animator’s high animation costs, Bluth accepts a deal where his company will gain 1/3 interest in a new company set up for the venture called Starcom, with Dyer owning another third.
+Dyer, having seen NIMH, approaches the former Disney animator about doing the artwork in a new game for his laserdisc system.
+Bluth and company see a new opportunity to spread the gospel of their lavish animation style and agree to supply the visuals.
+While the project can’t really afford the animator’s high costs, Bluth accepts a deal where his company will gain 1/3 interest in a new company set up for the venture called Starcom, with Dyer owning another third.
 Cinematronics, pioneer of vector graphics technology in video games with their 1977 Space Wars, is looking to laser technology for a reprieve from their Chapter 11 bankruptcy filing in November of 1982.
 They sign a deal to manufacture and market the new game while making up the final third of the partnership.

 Exploring the Dragon’s Lair